Share this article

 Located on the boardwalk in downtown Halifax, The Bicycle Thief serves Italian-American cuisine with a creative twist.
 Signature dishes include the fall-off-the-bone roasted beef short rib al Barolo and linguine all’Aragosta made with local lobster.
 Dogs are more than welcome in the outside dining area.

-Location: 1475 Lower Water St, Halifax, NS B3J 0L4, Canada
+Location: 1475 Lower Water St, Halifax, NS B3J 0L4

-Fun dog-friendly activities in Halifax
+Dog-friendly activities and attractions in Halifax

 HFX Dog